Are you looking for the best cycling tour in Bali? Then you’ve come to the right place.

 Since you’re on an e-bike, the duration of the tour is a little shorter, only 3-4 hours.
 The perfect choice if you’re limited on time!

-Best time to go cycling in Bali
+Best time to cycle in Bali

 The best time to join a cycling tour in Bali is during the dry season, which runs from May to September.
 During this time, the weather is warm and sunny, with little to no rainfall, making it perfect for outdoor activities like cycling.